Quechup on spam – viral marketing gone wrong

 Sliterary Magazine – Literary stories from SecondLife

-Posted by jerry on August 26th, 2007 — Posted in Journal, New media, Writing
+Posted by Jerry on August 26th, 2007 — Posted in Journal, New media, Writing

 I was about to log out when I received an announcement of a literary group meeting hosted by Morrhys Graysmark and Ina Centaur of the biennial literary magazine Sliterary Stories of Fiction and Second Life.
 I arrived not long after the session started and was welcomed and invited to take a seat (with the choice of seat or mushroom to sit on – and I was warned that the mushrooms make one brood).
 I risked it anyhow.
 What followed was a spirited discussion on the kinds of literature being produced in SecondLife – ranging from romances to thrillers, poetry to dramatic scripts.
 There was discussion of the merits of linear and ‘choose your own adventure’-styles.